 From confidential town hall meetings to big-budget virtual events, security plays a crucial role in safeguarding your brand and ensuring you maximize ROI.

 Brand integrity is the lifeblood of an enterprise, and a breach of internal information or communications has a significant impact on a brand’s integrity.
 In one recent example, an unwelcome guest infiltrated the internal town hall of a well-known fast food brand.
 The announcements made at the town hall appeared in the next day’s news, causing the organization significant negative publicity and even exposing them to legal impact.
 The brand is now working with Brightcove to protect their internal communications from unauthorized access through user permissions and link-sharing prevention.

 Events represent a major expense for companies, and securing a return on the significant sums invested in them depends on the ability to control who can attend.
 If you’re charging for admission or for access to premium content, it’s essential that every attendee pay the appropriate amount.
 No one should be able to share logins or links to content with people who haven’t paid for it.
 Brightcove security measures will enable you to maximize your ROI for every event.

 PEACE OF MIND

 In today’s world, it’s critical to be able to connect with everyone who is important to your business, but those connections must be completely secure.
 And Brightcove’s extensive industry-leading security measures gives you the confidence that they are.

 Want to know more?
-Click here to stay up to date on our latest security efforts and see how Brightcove can help.
+See our features page to stay up to date on our latest security efforts and see how Brightcove can help.